EVerest/EVerest/tsc/ROADMAP.md

 2. Public AC charging with integration of std.
 OCPP backend

 To enable this, we are currently incorporating the following standards and technologies.
+* EVerest core interconnecting all charging protocols and interfaces.
+* MQTT framework to easily configure loosely coupled modules
+* Hardware abstraction layer
+* Software in the loop simulation
 * ISO 15118 (AC wired charging)
   + SLAC / ISO 15118-3 in C++ (done)
   + ISO 15118-2 AC charging (preliminary external java dependencies, will be replaced)